swipentap/enva/src/README.md

 # EnvA - Go Implementation

-This is the Go implementation of the EnvA CLI tool for managing Proxmox LXC containers and Docker Swarm.
+This is the Go implementation of the EnvA CLI tool for managing LXC containers and Docker Swarm.

 ## Building